 This website is best viewed in Internet Explorer 8 or above.
 You are currently using an old version of Internet Explorer.
 Please click on this link to update your browser.

 To apply for the bus pass you need to request two forms from your local authority (or the Travel Card Unit if you live in Strathclyde).
 You complete and return the forms to the same place.
 You can also call our helpline advisers who can send you both forms.
 Your GP, Epilepsy Specialist Nurse or consultant will need to sign one of the forms (called the NCT003 form).
+Please note that some GPs will charge a fee for signing the form.
+If you want to avoid paying this fee, you could ask your epilepsy specialist nurse or consultant instead.
 If you have a letter from the DVLA revoking your licence or refusing you a licence on medical grounds, you can use this letter as proof of eligibility instead of the NCT003 form.